Foreign Correspondent (film): Plot

-While Carol and ffolliott go for help, Jones searches the windmill and finds a live Van Meer; the man shot in front of witnesses was an imposter.
-The old man has been drugged and is unable to tell Jones anything.
-Jones narrowly escapes to tell the police himself, but when he, Carol and ffolliott return with authorities, Van Meer and his kidnappers are gone.
-Later, back at Jones's hotel room in Amsterdam, two spies dressed as police officers arrive to kidnap him.
-When he suspects who they really are, he escapes with Carol's help.
+While Carol and ffolliott go for the police, Jones searches the windmill and finds Van Meer alive, but heavily drugged.
+All Van Meer can manage to convey is that the man shot in front of witnesses earlier was an imposter.
+Jones narrowly escapes the windmill to tell the police that Van Meer is alive.
+When they all return to the scene with authorities, Van Meer and his kidnappers are gone.
+Later, back at Jones's hotel room in Amsterdam, two spies posing as police officers arrive to kidnap him.
+When he suspects who they really are, he escapes out of his hotel bathroom window.
+He runs into Carol again.

-Jones and Carol board a British ship to England, and while a furious storm thunders overhead, he proposes marriage to her, which she accepts.
+Jones and Carol board a British ship to England.
+Amidst a furious storm, Jones proposes marriage to her, which she accepts.
 In England, they go to Carol's father's house, where Jones sees Krug (Eduardo Ciannelli), whom he recognizes from the windmill as the operative running the assassination and kidnapping.
-He informs Fisher, who promises to provide a bodyguard who will protect him.
-The bodyguard, Rowley (Edmund Gwenn), whose true task is to kill Jones, is working with Fisher and Krug in the plot against Van Meer.
-Rowley tries to push Jones off the top of Westminster Cathedral tower but falls to his death himself.
+Fisher and Krug realize Jones knows too much, and Krug convinces Fisher that he must be killed.
+Fisher tells Jones he is in danger and offers a bodyguard to protect him.
+The bodyguard, Rowley (Edmund Gwenn), takes Jones to the top of Westminster Cathedral tower ostensibly to ditch anyone following them and to show Jones the view.
+Suddenly, the bodyguard tries to shove Jones off the tower, going over the side to his own death, instead.